Tongue Tied (Red Dwarf song): Red Dwarf version (1988)

 In 1988, "Tongue Tied" was retooled for use in Grant and Naylor's science fiction sitcom Red Dwarf.
 Grant and Naylor extensively rewrote the lyrics and new music was provided by series composer Howard Goodall.
 In the documentary feature Settling the Score included in the Red Dwarf VI DVD (2005), Goodall claimed the Diana Ross song "Chain Reaction" was an influence on his music for "Tongue Tied."

-"Tongue Tied" was staged and filmed on 9 July 1988 as an upbeat-pop song-and-dance number for "Parallel Universe", broadcast on 11 October 1988 as the final episode of the second season of Red Dwarf.
-The song was choreographed by Charles Augins (who had an onscreen role in the Red Dwarf episode "Queeg") and sung by Danny John-Jules in character as the Cat.
+"Tongue Tied" was staged and recorded on 9-10 July 1988 as an upbeat-pop song-and-dance number for "Parallel Universe", broadcast on 11 October 1988 as the final episode of the second season of Red Dwarf.
+The number was choreographed by Charles Augins, who had an onscreen role in the Red Dwarf episode "Queeg", and sung by Danny John-Jules in character as the Cat.
+Although "Parallel Universe" was the sixth and final episode of the season; it was the fifth episode largely shot; however, the "Tongue Tied" number was filmed after the recording of "Queeg." ("Parallel Universe" sans "Tongue Tied" was recorded on 25-26 June 1988; "Queeg" was recorded on 2-3 July 1988; and "Tongue Tied" was recorded on 9-10 July 1988.)

 "Parallel Universe" begins with the Cat using a dream recorder, attempting to find a specific dream.
 He views a dream in which he sings "Tongue Tied" with Lister (Craig Charles) and Rimmer (Chris Barrie), with dancers in the background.
 The version of the song included in the episode is a trimmed-down edit of the entire performance.
 An instrumental version of "Tongue Tied" appears during the disco scene in the middle of the episode.

 Instrumental versions can also be heard elsewhere in the second season of Red Dwarf (in the Ganymede Holiday Inn in "Stasis Leak" and in the restaurant in "Better Than Life").